Ilymo/TheFinder/project/README.md

 - Last, you can choice the "rate" (via another radio button input) of the movie/anime you're looking for.
 By default, "0+" is selected.

+#### Result:

 When you're done with one of those search methods, press **Give me** button and you'll be redirected to the **Result** page where the search result will be display into card.

+You can then press the **Give me 10 others** button on top or bottom of the page and the app will suggest 10 other movie/anime with those same criterias (if there is more than 10 movie/anime that respect those criterias).

+On top and bottom of the result page:

+You can press **Back** button to go back on the previous search page.

+You can also press **Home** button and you'll be redirected to the Home page.

 #### CSS ressources: